arvin580/SMRT-Analysis/README.md

 ## Overview

+THIS REPO HAS BEEN DEPRICATED AND WILL BE REMOVED BEFORE 2018.
+PLEASE EMAIL SUPPORT@PACB.COM IF YOU NEED ASSISTANCE WITH SMRTANALYSIS 2.3.0

 SMRT<sup><small>&reg;</small></sup> Analysis is a powerful, open-source bioinformatics software suite available for analysis of DNA sequencing data from [Pacific Biosciences](http://www.pacificbiosciences.com)’ SMRT technology.

 Users can choose from a variety of analysis protocols that utilize PacBio<sup><small>&reg;</small></sup> and third-party tools.
 Analysis protocols include _de novo_ genome assembly, cDNA mapping, DNA base-modification detection, and long-amplicon analysis to determine phased consensus sequences.